-- (a) All in situ monitoring instruments would be calibrated and calibrated by ALS Technichem (HK) Pty Ltd. before use and at 3-monthly intervals throughout all stages of the water quality monitoring programme.
+- All in situ monitoring instruments would be calibrated and calibrated by ALS Technichem (HK) (a) Pty Ltd. before use and at 3-monthly intervals throughout all stages of the water quality monitoring programme.
 Calibration details are provided in Appendix E. - (b) The dissolved oxygen probe of YSI 6820 was calibrated by wet bulb method.
-Before the calibration routine, the sensor for dissolved oxygen was thermally equilibrated in water-saturated air.
+Before the calibration routine, the sensor for dissolved oxygen was thermally equilibrated in watersaturated air.
 Calibration cup is served as a calibration chamber and it was loosened from airtight condition before it is used for the calibration.
 Calibration at ALS Technichem (HK) Pty Ltd. was carried out once every three months in a water sample with a known concentration of dissolved oxygen.
-The sensor was immersed in the water and after thermal equilibration, the known mg/L value was keyed in and the calibration was carried out automatically. - (c) The turbidity probe of YSI 6820 is calibrated two times a month.
-A zero check in distilled water was performed with the turbidity probe of YSI 6820 once per monitoring day.
+The sensor was immersed in the water and after thermal equilibration, the known mg/L value was keyed in and the calibration was carried out automatically. - The turbidity probe of YSI 6820 is calibrated two times a month.
+A zero check in distilled water (c) was performed with the turbidity probe of YSI 6820 once per monitoring day.
 The probe will be calibrated with a solution of known NTU at ALS Technichem (HK) Pty Ltd. once every three months.

-- 4.6.1 The schedule for impact water quality monitoring in September 2014 is provided in Appendix F. - 4.6.2 The scheduled water quality monitoring at mid ebb on 15 September 2014 has been cancelled due to adverse weather condition.
+The schedule for impact water quality monitoring in October 2014 is provided in Appendix F. 4.6.1